CFCC/TurboStacks/README.md

 ```

 ### Shudown
-If you want to delete the leftover containers, add the `-d` flag.

 ```
 cd ${stack_dir}
-docker-compose down [-d]
+docker-compose down
 ```

 ### Restart
-You can restart a particular service (as named in the `docker-compose.yml` or all of them by omission.
+You can restart a particular service (as named in the `docker-compose.yaml` or all of them by omission.
 ```
 cd ${stack_dir}
 docker-compose restart [service]